Mitral valve surgery is used to repair or replace the mitral valve in your heart.

-Most people spend 4-7 days in the hospital after surgery.
+Most people spend 4 to 7 days in the hospital after surgery.

 You will wake up in the intensive care unit (ICU).
-You will recover there for 1-2 days.
-You will have 2-3 tubes in your chest to drain fluid from around your heart.
-The tubes are usually removed 1-3 days after surgery.
+You will recover there for 1 to 2 days.
+You will have 2 to 3 tubes in your chest to drain fluid from around your heart.
+The tubes are most often removed 1 to 3 days after surgery.

 You may have a flexible tube (catheter) in your bladder to drain urine.
 You may also have intravenous (IV) lines to get fluids.
-Nurses will watch monitors that show vital signs (pulse, temperature, and breathing).
+Monitors that show vital signs (pulse, temperature, and breathing) will be watched carefully.

 You will be moved to a regular hospital room from the ICU.
-Your nurses and doctors will monitor your heart and vital signs until you go home.
+Your heart and vital signs will be monitored until you go home.
 You will receive pain medicine to control pain around your surgical cut.

 Your nurse will help you begin activity slowly.
-You will go to a physical therapy program to make your heart and body stronger.
+You may go to a physical therapy program to make your heart and body stronger.